-Revenue from SPOT equipment sales decreased by approximately 9% for the three months ended March 31, 2016 compared to the same period in 2015.
-Despite an increase in the total number of units sold, the revenue generated from these sales was lower due to changes in the volume and mix of products sold, as well as rebate promotions available, during the respective periods.
+Revenue from SPOT equipment sales increased 2% and 3% for the three and nine months ended September 30, 2016, respectively, compared to the same periods in 2015 due to an increase in the volume of units sold during the respective periods.

-Revenue from Simplex equipment sales decreased by approximately 25% for the three months ended March 31, 2016 compared to the same period in 2015.
-The recent downturn in the oil and gas industry has negatively impacted our Simplex business due to the concentration of Simplex customers who operate in this industry.
+Revenue from Simplex equipment sales decreased by approximately 34% and 23% for the three and nine months ended September 30, 2016, respectively, compared to the same periods in 2015.
+The downturn in the oil and gas industry has negatively impacted our Simplex business due to the concentration of Simplex customers who operate in this industry.